Thandoduma/Thandoduma/README.md

 With hands-on experience as a Systems Development Learner at Engen and a background mentoring in AI literacy programs, I enjoy working at the intersection of technology, research, and practical problem-solving.
 🌱 Currently exploring: Data analysis & visualization, AI applications in social research, digital security fundamentals 🔭 Interested in: International development, policy research, human-centered technology design, and the evolving role of data in understanding complex social issues
-📝 I also enjoy documenting what I learn and sharing insights through writing.

  Tech Stack
 <p>